Ian Welland BSc.

 I started writing "seriously" from the age of 12; and over the last forty years have successfully been published in magazines, journals, newspapers, and newsletters.

-I am currently working on another new historical fiction novel with the main character located in his early years in Watford, Hertfordshire, at the turn of the twentieth century.
-I also have plans to write a book titled Exploring The Stars, which shall be an amateur astronomer's guide to observing stars and based on a book of the same title by the late Patrick Moore - whilst this is a project enveloped in nostalgia, it shall be written in a way that encourages the amateur to perhaps go-on to reach a higher level of study in astronomy.
+I have plans to write a book titled Exploring The Stars, which shall be an amateur astronomer's guide to observing stars and based on a book of the same title by the late Patrick Moore - whilst this is a project enveloped in nostalgia, it shall be written in a way that encourages the amateur to perhaps go-on to reach a higher level of study in astronomy.

 I am married to Louise who is an artist and writer; and live in Rickmansworth, Hertfordshire.